IRS Penalty Guide

 Penalty Rate

-$60 per return (within 30 days), $130 per return (by Aug 1), $330 per return (after Aug 1 or not filed).
+$60 per return (within 30 days), $130 per return (by Aug 1), $340 per return (after Aug 1 or not filed) for returns required to be filed in 2026.
 Amounts adjusted annually for inflation.

 Check Your Penalty Eligibility